-Please note: We have moved to the Benchmark Learning Management System for this training.
-Create your account or log in here, then either search for your desired training, or come back here and click "Register" to be taken directly to the event page.
-For more information or help, please refer to this user guide.
+Please note: This training can be found on our Benchmark Learning Management System.
+To register, create your account or log in here, then either search for your desired training under “Available Training” or return to this page and click "Register" below to be taken directly to the event page.
+For more information or help, please refer to this page.

 First responders face unique challenges that can take a toll on their mental health, physical health, and overall resilience.
 By providing targeted wellness strategies, this training will equip participants with the tools they need to survive and thrive in the demanding and often traumatic work they perform.
 The course's combination of physical and mental wellness creates a holistic approach to well-being that supports first responders in balancing their professional responsibilities with personal growth.
 The knowledge and skills gained will enhance individual well-being and improve team dynamics, communication, and overall job satisfaction, ultimately fostering a healthier, more resilient workforce.